AChinGh/ITIL--v4-Service-Desk-Design/README.md

 ### Overview

-This repository simulates a real-world IT service desk environment for Northgate Solutions Inc., a fictional 150-user professional services organization based in Ontario, Canada.
+This repository simulates a real-world IT service desk environment for Richmond Solutions Inc., a fictional 150-user professional services organization based in Ontario, Canada.

 The project demonstrates practical IT support and IT service management operations aligned with modern ITSM practices, including: